Honduran Americans: Cold War roots

-Many analysts point out that one of the main, if not the main, factor in the current massive migration of Hondurans beginning in the late 80's early 90's was the United States military occupation in Honduras and its enormous influence on Honduras since the time of the Reagan's presidency.
+Many analysts point out that one of the main, if not the main, factor in the current massive migration of Hondurans beginning in the late 80's early 90's was the United States military occupation in Honduras and its enormous influence on Honduras since the time of the Reagan presidency.
 The 1980s were a period full of invasion and occupation of U.S. soldiers in Honduran soil during the Central American Crisis.

 The United States under the Reagan administration government ordered hundreds of U.S. soldiers that were stationed at the nearby Palmerola Base during that period under the excuse of stopping socialism in Central America.
 It was another mission of the U.S. to wipe out any communism that was occurring in Honduras.
 President Reagan saw Honduras as a strategic point to grow U.S. influence in the Region.
 This event was key to the relationship between the U.S. and Honduras.